Stay to the end for a list of NICU cuddler programs so that you can find out if there is one near you and how to apply.

-I put together a list of hospital that have NICU volunteer programs.
+I put together a list of hospitals that have NICU volunteer programs.
 I got this information from open advertisements on the hospital’s website, or from the news article published about them.
 I will do my best to keep it up to date.
 Note that hospitals that do not openly advertise their programs may have escaped my research.

 Also, note that this is a very sought after position and many programs received hundreds of inquiries from interested people.
 Some programs are not receiving new applications but may have waitlists that you can sign up for.
-If this is the case for all programs near you, I encourage you to sign up for the wait list!
+If this is the case for all programs near you, I encourage you to sign up for the waitlist!